asapminou/Adventure-Game-2/README.txt

 https://github.com/asapminou/Adventure-Game-2.git

-All changes are subject to change in the program.
-Learning Navigation as well as testing what works and what doesn't Also setting up Class for cat (player)
-As well as stats
-Prompts are not working properly infinite loop not sure how to stop it
+Date October 21st

+Navigation finally works
+The goal is to get to the final destination
+Directions are up, down, left, right

+I wanted to add items to collect throughout the map and you would need those items in order to complete the game but I was not sure how to add it just yet.